 PDF File Format

 The PDF file format supports both raster and vector data.
 Color assignments in the PDF file format are preserved and used to assign process type and settings to both raster and vector data allowing users to assign different processes and settings to different colored elements in the design file.
 Support for both raster and vector data makes the PDF file format very versatile for importing designs for laser engraving, marking and cutting.

 The STL file format allows users to take advantage of solid models commonly used in most engineering and product development environments.
 A user interface in the import process allows users to view and rotate a solid model and create a slicing plane that generates a vector cross-section of the solid model for vector cutting or marking.
 This process makes dealing with solid models intuitive and easy for users of laser systems.

-G-Code File Format (XLS only)
+G-Code File Format (XLS and ULTRA only)

 The G-code format contains instructions typically sent to CNC machine tools for vector cutting and machining processes.
 The G-code importer will extract the vector data from the G-code file for vector cutting and marking on a laser system.
 This format allows users to leverage any investment they may have in CAM software for CNC machining and use the same process to create design files for laser material processing.